 We collect email addresses for our newsletter using our own newsletter server.
 Our email list is not available to any third party.
 We will not use your email address for any purpose other than to send you the newsletter that you have subscribed to.

 When subscribing using the website, we require double opt-in, to ensure that the email address is yours.
 We also passively collect your country, obtained from your IP address.

 In common with many newsletters, we monitor open rates (so we know when/if you open the newsletter), and may monitor clicks on each story on both the web and emails (so we know which story you find interesting).
 We do not give any personally-identifiable data about you or your behaviour to any third party.
 We may aggregate information in a non-personal way for current/potential advertisers, or for bragging rights.

 You can unsubscribe directly from every newsletter: there’s an unsubscribe link in every one.
-That will instantly stop emails to you, and send you user account deletion information.
+That will instantly stop our daily emails to you, and will send you user account deletion information.

 Podnews is hosted within the EU.
 We use a mixture of EU and US-based email servers.
 Received email is mirrored on global infrastructure operated by a variety of organisations.